CedricDViou/cobalt2-compliance/README.md

 This test must be repeated for sending from each InfiniBand port.
 For each device, the BW average must be >=50.00 Gb/sec.

+# disk-test: Test HDD throughput

+This test measures the speed at which data can be written and read sequentially through the file system, and read from the hard-disk controller directly.

+The test will measure the disk(s) on which the root filesystem (/) is mounted.

+## To run:

+    sudo ./disk-test

+## Example output:

+    Targetting /dev/sda1, using /disk-test.tmp
+    Flushing caches...
+    Write test...
+    1+0 records in
+    1+0 records out
+    1073741824 bytes (1.1 GB) copied, 11.4784 s, 93.5 MB/s
+    Flushing caches...
+    Read test...
+    1+0 records in
+    1+0 records out
+    1073741824 bytes (1.1 GB) copied, 10.7219 s, 100 MB/s
+    Flushing caches...
+    Raw read test...
+    Timing buffered disk reads: 388 MB in  3.00 seconds = 129.18 MB/sec
+    Clean up...
+    Done.

+## Compliance:

+The root file system must be provided by the hard disks.
+The disks must be capable of
+>=80 MB/s of write throughput, >=80 MB/s of read throughput, and >=100 MB/sec of
+raw read throughput.